Decoding various baking sugars while baking! Here is a post which helps answers all your questions about sugar!

-Demerara Sugar internationally is unrefined cane sugar with mild molasses flavour to it intact.
+Demerara Sugar internationally is unrefined cane sugar with mild molasses flavour in it, being intact.
 It is beautiful to bake with and in your coffee or tea, however buy it only if you are getting the imported versions because the ones that you get locally are essentially normal sugar with caramel added to it.
-If a recipe asks for it and you don't have the imported version, just use the brown sugar.
-Demerara sugar & Muscovado sugar and others that contain molasses before the processing are also knowns as raw sugars.
+If a recipe asks for it and you don’t have the imported version, just use the brown sugar.
+Demerara sugar & Muscovado sugar and others that contain molasses before the processing are also known as raw sugars.

 Raw Coconut Sugar

-Molasses or black treacle is a by product of the process of making sugar from sugarcane and it's so strange that inspite of the fact that India produces so much sugar, we don't get molasses commercially.
-It is extensively used in baking specially while baking breads and xmas goodies.
-More often than not honey works as a replacement or liquid jaggery but the best replacement I find is 3:1 mix of either honey or liquid jaggery and orange marmalade, works like wonders.
+Molasses or black treacle is a by-product of the process of making sugar from sugarcane and it’s so strange that despite of the fact that India produces so much sugar, we don’t get molasses commercially.
+It is extensively used in baking specially while baking breads and Xmas goodies.
+More often than not, honey works as a replacement or liquid jaggery, but the best replacement I find is 3:1 mix of either honey or liquid jaggery and orange marmalade, works like wonder.

 Pic credit – Free-stock-photos